Al Edwards (politician): Life

 Edwards was a native Houstonian.
-He was the sixth child out of the sixteen children born into the union of Reverend E. L. Edwards Sr. and Josephine Radford Edwards.
+He was the sixth child out of the sixteen children of Reverend E. L. Edwards Sr. and Josephine Radford Edwards.

 Edwards graduated from Wheatley High School in Houston.
-Edwards is a member of Alpha Phi Alpha fraternity.
+Edwards was a member of Alpha Phi Alpha fraternity.

-He received a bachelor's degree from Texas Southern University, Houston, Texas in 1966, a Certificate in Corrective Therapy at Tuskegee Institute in Alabama.
+He received a bachelor's degree from Texas Southern University in 1966 and a Certificate in Corrective Therapy at Tuskegee Institute in Alabama.
 He became a realtor and mortgage broker.

 Career

 He was involved in the Civil Rights Movement, where he participated in peaceful marches and demonstrations throughout the United States of America with Dr. Martin Luther King Jr., Reverend Jesse Jackson, Mr. Carl Stocks, Reverend William (Bill) Lawson, and others.

-Edwards was a thirteen-term elected member of the Texas House of Representative, serving in that capacity from 1978 to 2007.
-In 1979, he authored and sponsored House Bill 1016, making June 19 ("Juneteenth") a state paid holiday in Texas.
+Edwards was a thirteen-term elected member of the Texas House of Representatives, serving in that capacity from 1978 to 2007.
+In 1979, he authored and sponsored House Bill 1016, making June 19 ("Juneteenth") a state-paid holiday in Texas.
 He founded Juneteenth, U.S.A., in 1979 along with Al Edwards Real Estate and Mortgage Company.
-The Juneteenth legislation finally passed in 2007.

 1980s

 He served as a member of the board of Push International Trade Bureau of Chicago, Illinois from 1983 to 1989.
 Al Edwards served as the State Chairman for Reverend Jesse Jackson's campaign for President of the United States in both 1984 and 1988.

-In 1986, he founded "Operation Justus ", a community-based organization that serves as a referral service for persons with social problems and concerns.
+In 1986, he founded "Operation Justus", a community-based organization that serves as a referral service for persons with social problems and concerns.

 In 1987, he was arrested in Houston and went to jail for peacefully demonstrating against apartheid in South Africa.
 Others demonstrating on the national level included Reverend Jesse Jackson, Dick Gregory, Aretha Franklin, Harry Belafonte along with many others.

-In 1989, he traveled to Mozambique, Johannesburg, and Angola, South Africa on a peace-seeking mission.
+In 1989, he traveled to Mozambique, Angola, and South Africa on a peace-seeking mission.

 1990s

 Representative Edwards served as Chairman of the Texas Legislative Black Caucus from 1991 to 1997.

 Al Edwards was called to ministry in April 1993.
 Revered Al Edwards is a member of Progressive New Hope Church.

 During the Clinton administration, Al Edwards was often invited to the White House as the guest of Bill and Hillary Clinton.
 In May 1994, he was inducted into the Hall of Fame of the African American Biographic Association in Atlanta, Georgia.
 Al Edwards was elected Chairman of the Democratic National Committee Black Caucus and held that position for six years.
 He was Vice-Chairman for ten years.

 Edwards received his Doctorate of Divinity from World Bible Christian University in San Antonio.
-In 1999, Edwards was appointed Chairman of Texas Emancipation Juneteenth Cultural and Historical Commission by Governor George W. Bush.
+In 1999, Edwards was appointed Chairman of the Texas Emancipation Juneteenth Cultural and Historical Commission by Governor George W. Bush.